mattj299/whats-on-your-mind-auth/README.md

 ## Make it work in localhost

-In order to make the code work in localhost you need to switch the url variable in client/api/index.js to const url = "http://localhost:5000/posts";
+In order to make the code work do the following:
+Open two separate command lines. cd inside client and server folder run "npm install" in your command line for both folders create a .env file and use the .env.example in the repo to create your own .env (common error is mongodb, include 0.0.0.0/0 in your IP ADDRESS'S as well as include your own ip address) run "npm start" in both files
+At this point code should be up and running :)